MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-ioctldecode.md

 ---
 title: ioctldecode
-description: The ioctldecode extension displays the Device Type, Required Access, Function Code and Transfer Type as specified by the given IOCTL code.
-For more information about IOCTL control codes, see Defining I/O Control Codes. ms.assetid: 50B12034-E5C7-43F2-A31E-AAC824A05D46
+description: The ioctldecode extension displays the Device Type, Required Access, Function Code and Transfer Type as specified by the given IOCTL code. ms.assetid: 50B12034-E5C7-43F2-A31E-AAC824A05D46
 keywords: ["ioctldecode Windows Debugging"]
 topic_type: